tristanlukens/dotfiles/tmux/README.md

 ## Todo

 - [ ] check if tmux still generates log files. if it does, fix it by making them go to another directory
-- [ ] see Status Bar; solve bug of gruvbox theme which has to do with the cursor
+- [ ] move plugins to a seperate file.
+I couldn't get it to work